blueset/fireghoti/dev/README.md

 You can also find more about firefish-js [here](../packages/firefish-js/README.md).

+## Firefish's ActivityPub extensions

+You can also find more about Firefish's ActivityPub extensions [here](../docs/activitypub-extensions.md).

 ## Environment build

 We support multiple methods to build a development environment, and you can choose the method you like.